shuochenbupt365/BUPT-333-DATA/README.md

 ![Image](Udataset.png)

 Dataset can be downloaded [here](https://pan.baidu.com/s/1Q9HXOt_k_wPsNkPPyLBssw).
-Total in size = 2.14G.
-Data was caputred 29frames/s, and the resolution of each frame is 640*480.
-Each frame has been calibrated, can be directly done binocular stereo matching.
+Total in size = 48.05G.
+Data was caputred 29frames/s, and the resolution of each frame is 1280*960.

 ## Demo

 ![Image](Logo1.png)

-Demo video for Nighttime Foreground Pedestrian Detection based on Three-dimensional Cube Surface Model can be download [here](https://youtu.be/OdH7ffg_egc).
+Demo video for An Adaptive Framework for Multi-Vehicles Ground Speed Estimation in Airborne Videos can be download [here](https://youtu.be/OdH7ffg_egc).

-## Reference

-1. Jing, L.; Fangbing, Z.; Lisong, W.; Tao, Y. Nighttime Foreground Pedestrian Detection based on Three-dimensional Voxel Surface Model.
-Sensors, 2017.